 Fast forward another few years through sobriety and the trials of daily life…we knew we wanted a second child together, but with both of us in our 40’s it felt almost like a reckless indulgence.
 We decided to simply see what happened.
 We got pregnant fairly quickly but lost it in the first trimester.
 That was a hard time.
 Five months later we were pregnant again but facing some potentially serious health concerns with a Single Umbilical Artery diagnosis.
 Also a hard and scary time.

 When our baby boy was born this past winter – perfectly healthy, thank goodness – the whole first day of his life I wanted nothing more than to be alone with him.
 I wanted to study and truly see him.
 I love to sing and I wanted to sing to him on his birthday looking in his eyes to see if he was my Julian.
 Finally, at one point in that busy first day I got my chance.
 The baby awoke at the perfect time and we were staring deeply at each other.
-I didn’t know what I wanted to sing, but as if I had planned it the words to an old song I used to know suddenly poured out:
+I didn’t know what I would sing, but as if I had planned it the words to an old song I used to know suddenly poured out:

 “Well, it’s been a long time